AdRoll Raises $70M Led By Foundation As Ad Tech And Retargeting Hit The Big Time

 AdRoll and its investors are not disclosing the company's valuation in the wake of the new funding, but Charles Moldow, a general partner at Foundation who has helped advise the company for years now, says that it puts AdRoll on par with other major ad tech companies on the market today such as Criteo.
 As of right now, publicly traded Criteo has a market cap of $2.17 billion.

 The ambition, Bell says, is to be as central to the process of buying online display ads as Google's AdWords is for search ads.
-"We were inspired by Google AdWords," he says of AdRoll's founding in 2008, "back when ad tech wasn't cool." real estate Auckland
+"We were inspired by Google AdWords," he says of AdRoll's founding in 2008, "back when ad tech wasn't cool." smart custom write my essay

 Bell calls himself a "technical CEO," in that he himself got an early start in the tech world as an engineer.
 A native of Redmond, Washington, Bell started working at Microsoft aged 16 on Exchange before eventually matriculating at Stanford and then working on artificial intelligence (including this system used in the Space Shuttle).